jdh1166/Hello-world-only-use-html/README.md

 # Hello-world-only-use-html
-free copyright just u want than use this is free :D
+free copyright just u want then use this is free :D